mtorpey/wooden-ships/2-basic.md

     Examples:

-    a)  A ship with a battle sail speed of 3 starts the movement notation phase in attitude C in relation to wind direction.
+    a.
+A ship with a battle sail speed of 3 starts the movement notation phase in attitude C in relation to wind direction.
 Its movement allowance is determined to be 1.

-    b)  A ship with a battle sail factor of 4 starts the movement notation phase in attitude A. Its movement allowance is 4.
+    b.
+A ship with a battle sail factor of 4 starts the movement notation phase in attitude A. Its movement allowance is 4.

 5. The movement allowance is the *maximum* number of *hexes* a ship may